tinaellis/tinaellis.github.io/linux-basics.md

 q # Exits vi.
-This produces an error if the text was modified q! # Exits vi without saving wq # Saves the document and exits vi (exit also works)
+This produces an error if the text was modified q! # Exits vi without saving wq # Saves the document and exits vi (exit also works) ZZ # Saves the file and quits
 ```

+Starting the Editor = vi filename or vi (starts in command mode)
+Insert Mode = press i to enter insert mode (esc to exit)
+Saving and Quit = ZZ save file and quit